 Where Do the Funds Go?

-100% of the revenue from the parking tags will stay in the Great Smoky Mountains National Park, which will lead to more support for school programs, more staff presence, and more support for activities within the park like fishing and wildlife photography.
+100% of the revenue from the parking tags will stay in the Great Smoky Mountains National Park, which will lead to more enforcement and improvements around the park.

 View the Great Smoky Mountains National Park “Know Before You Go” handout here.